dszakal/autodb/README.md

     This is not ORM.
 Just an active record pattern, it doesn't support joins on purpose.
-    One AutoRecord instance = one row in one database's one table One AutoDb instance <-> One SQL database connection Static saveMore() and deleteMore() methods will only run on same AutoDb, same mysqli, same table rows, otherwise quitting Also save(), row(), rowsArray(), newRow(), saveMore() and deleteMore() are final for a reason Recommended usage - AutoRecord(s) as class member (composition), AutoDb as singleton/container (one per connection instance) globally available
+    One AutoRecord instance = one row in one database's one table One AutoDb instance <-> One SQL database connection Static saveMore() and deleteMore() methods will only run on same AutoDb, same mysqli, same table rows, otherwise throwing AutoDbException.
+(Empty array won't throw)
+    Also save(), row(), rowsArray(), newRow(), saveMore() and deleteMore() are final for a reason Recommended usage - AutoRecord(s) as class member (composition), AutoDb as singleton/container (one per connection instance) globally available
     One Database, one Table two calls for Primary key -> use the same AutoDb instance and you will never have a duplicated AutoRecord instance
     Redis is an optional dependency for caching table describes.
     If using more AutoDb (more tables or more connections) with Redis table definition caching, you WANT to set different $ident for AutoDb::init()
     If using Redis cache you WANT to purge 'autodbdefs.*' redis keys in your deploy script, or at least you REALLY WANT TO delete it right after running an ALTER TABLE
-    For now, supports only MySQL - with mysqli (PDO planned to be supported very soon) For now, supports only databases with auto_increment positive integer primary keys (planned to work with unique keys too) For now, we do not support editing of primary keys, but you should do that manually and carefully anyway
+    Everything by AutoDb or AutoRecord will throw a new instance of AutoDbException in all circumstances For now, supports only MySQL - with mysqli (PDO planned to be supported very soon) For now, supports only databases with auto_increment positive integer primary keys (planned to work with unique keys too) For now, we do not support editing of primary keys, but you should do that manually and carefully anyway